-The Fort Worth Regulatory Branch has released an application submittal form to supplement Form 4345 (the official IP application form) for Individual Permits in the Fort Worth District.
+The Fort Worth Regulatory Division has released an application submittal form to supplement Form 4345 (the official IP application form) for Individual Permits in the Fort Worth District (ENG Form 4345 Instructions).

 Activities that do not qualify for authorization under the General Permit program may qualify for authorization by Standard Individual Permit (IP).
 Authorization under IP may be obtained only through application with the USACE.
 These permits are issued for activities that have more than minimal adverse impacts to waters of the United States and evaluation of each permit application involves more thorough review of the potential environmental and socioeconomic effects of the proposed activity.
 The Checklist for Applications for Individual Department of the Army Permits (dated March 31, 2003) is a summary in checklist form of the items that applicants are required to provide for a complete individual permit application (33 CFR 325).
 The applicant must submit the required information on an Individual Permit Application Form (Form 4345) and are encouraged to submit the supplemental electronic IP application form (available here) along with it.
 An Alternative Analysis and a mitigation plan are not required for a complete application to prepare a public notice, but are very helpful.
 The SP Evaluation Process may be summarized as follows:

 - After receipt of a complete application, the USACE issues joint public notice for Section 404 and Section 401 water quality certification;

 - USACE reviews comments, evaluates the permit application based on regulations, and completes required documentation; and

 - USACE makes a decision: issue, issue with conditions, or deny.